indigo423/opennms.org/user/pages/05.blog/2017-04-29-process-monitoring-snmp/item.md

 `proc docker-proxy 20 5`

 First argument is the name of the process you want to monitor, in this case the process named `docker-proxy`.
-There should be run at least 5 but not more than 20 processes named `docker-proxy` to be ok.
+You should run at least 5 but not more than 20 processes named `docker-proxy` to be safe.
 The maximum and minimum number of processes is optional and when they don't exist, at least one process should be running to be ok.
 If you would like use a configuration management tool to configure your SNMP agent, you can use the `includeDir /etc/snmp/conf.d` directive in `snmpd.conf`.
 That way you can drop a  `.conf` file with the `proc` directive for each application you want to monitor, and each will be included.